 From here, The Auto Shop recommends wiping down every surface with a wet, disinfectant wipe.
 Wipes are often safer than sprays, as they generally won’t seep into cracks and crevices that could drip onto and damage your vehicle’s electrical systems, but aerosol disinfectants can also be effective as they generally are quick-drying.

 Areas for disinfecting your vehicle interior should include:

-And while it’s been unseasonably warm in Phoenix so far this fall and winter, this year’s flu season is supposed to be particularly bad.
+When it is unseasonably warm in Phoenix, say in the fall and winter, the flu season can be particularly bad.
 So you worry about keeping you and your family healthy, and let The Auto Shop worry about keeping your vehicle healthy!

 From auto repair, maintenance and more serving Phoenix, AZ since 1979 — give The Auto Shop a call today at (602) 256-6164 today to learn how we can keep you on the road!